This fried tofu recipe is a delicious and complete protein source to add to salads, bowls, curries, and wraps.

 How long should you fry tofu?

-Fry tofu for 12 minutes, flipping it every couple of minutes.
+Fry tofu for 10 to 12 minutes, flipping it 2 to 3 times.
 Use a non-stick pan with a tablespoon or two of extra virgin olive oil.

 More Tofu Recipes